dna-seq/just-dna-seq/docs/source/viewing-reports.rst

 **Effect**

-Note: In some browsers the last one or two columns may be found beyond the visible area at 100% zoom level; in such cases try zooming out to 90%, 80% and so on until everything is visible.
+Note: In some browsers, the last one or two columns may be found beyond the visible area at 100% zoom level; in such cases try zooming out to 90%, 80%, and so on until everything is visible.

 .. image:: drugs.png
   :alt: drugs report